 When visiting the happiest place on earth, you go in accepting the fact that you'll be standing in line longer than you'll be enjoying the attractions.
 But how much would you pay to have your group cut straight to the front?
 With Disneyland's VIP Tours, guests can enjoy the most magical day ever free of lines, alongside their own "personal concierge," and with many other perks — but with a hefty price tag, of course.

-For up to a group of 10 and a minimum of six hours, a VIP Tour reservation starts at $2,400, and that doesn't include admission to California Adventure.
+For up to a group of 10 and a minimum of seven hours, a VIP Tour reservation starts at $2,975, and that doesn't include admission to Disneyland Park or Disney California Adventure.
 To see if the insane ticket price is really worth it, I spoke with a family friend who's done the experience twice with her family and paid $3,200 for their Christmas-Day trip.

 "The biggest perk is not waiting in line!"
 Stefanie Howarth told POPSUGAR.
 "Your guide will escort you through the FastPass line."